-Division Commanders will furnish all Camps with Form 22 (to be secured on Requisition Form 11/2 from the National Secretary) and will insist upon all Camps rendering reports on said Forms to their respective Division Headquarters.
-This is the only means to assure Division Headquarters receiving a Roster of Officers of Camps.
+Division Commanders will furnish all Camps with Form 22 to be secured Requisition Form 11⁄2 from the National Secretary) and will insist upon all Camps rendering reports on said Forms to their respective Division Headquarters.
+This is the only means to assure Division Headquarters receiving a Roster Camps.
 This must have attention and all Division Commanders will be governed accordingly and comply.